-Maybe they think that the majority of Filipino people speak English at least at a conversational level so you don’t need to learn Tagalog.
+Maybe they think that the majority of Filipino people speak English, at least at a conversational level, so you don’t need to learn Tagalog.
 However, this doesn’t take anything away from the importance of learning Tagalog.
-For people who didn’t grow up learning English, it’s very possible that you won’t be able to communicate with them in the slightest.
+For people who didn’t grow up learning English, it’s possible that you won’t be able to communicate with them in the slightest.

-Modern Tagalog is based on the Latin alphabet so that couldn’t be a reason why there is no Tagalog on Duolingo.
-This means that all you have to do is sound out the words as you read them as you would in English or any Romance languages.
+Modern Tagalog is based on the Latin alphabet, so that couldn’t be a reason why there is no Tagalog on Duolingo.
+This means that all you have to do is sound out the words as you read them as you would in English or any Romance language.

 What Are The Alternatives To Duolingo?

 I am glad you asked.
 There is one very obvious recommendation that can be made here, and that is the Ling Tagalog app.
 Ling uses native Tagalog speakers to help you learn Tagalog, just like it will sound in the country.